-- 1.22 This section has introduced the SA process for the Bassetlaw Local Plan.
-The remainder of the report is structured into the following sections: - Chapter 2: Methodology describes the approach that is being taken to the SA of the Bassetlaw Local Plan. - Chapter 3: Sustainability Context for Development in Bassetlaw describes the relationship between the Bassetlaw Local Plan and other relevant plans, policies and programmes; summarises the social, economic and environmental characteristics of the District and identifies the key sustainability issues. - Chapter 4: Sustainability Appraisal Findings for the Policy Options summarises the SA findings for the reasonable alternative strategic and other policy options that were considered for the Local Plan at earlier stages - of plan making.
-This is the same chapter that was previously presented in the SA of the Part 1 Draft Bassetlaw Plan (January 2019), the SA Report for the Draft Bassetlaw Local Plan (January 2020), the SA Report for the Draft Bassetlaw Local Plan (November 2020) and the SA Report for the Publication (Regulation 19) Local Plan (August 2021).
-(It is a requirement of the SEA Regulations to provide this information and so it continues to be included in each version of the SA Report to avoid the need to refer to different previous SA Reports.) - Chapter 5: Sustainability Appraisal Findings for the Site Options summarises the SA findings for the reasonable alternative site options that have been considered for the Local Plan.
+- 1.23 This section has introduced the SA process for the Bassetlaw Local Plan.
+The remainder of the report is structured into the following sections: - Chapter 2: Methodology describes the approach that is being taken to the SA of the Bassetlaw Local Plan. - Chapter 3: Sustainability Context for Development in Bassetlaw describes the relationship between the Bassetlaw Local Plan and other relevant plans, policies and programmes; summarises the social, economic and environmental characteristics of the District and identifies the key sustainability issues. - Chapter 4: Sustainability Appraisal Findings for the Policy Options summarises the SA findings for the reasonable alternative strategic and other policy options that were considered for the Local Plan at earlier stages of plan making.
+This is the same chapter that was previously presented in previous iterations of the SA Report.
+(It is a requirement of the SEA Regulations to provide this information and so it continues to be included in each version of the SA Report to avoid the need to refer to different previous SA Reports.) - Chapter 5: Sustainability Appraisal Findings for the Site Options summarises the SA findings for the